rday45/flask-web-server/README.md

 http://127.0.0.1:5000/items

-method = GET
+Method = GET

-the following endpoint can be used to view items.
+This endpoint can be used to view items.
 The user must be authenticated in and can view all items in the database.
 This is similar to the view characters endpoint.

 ### View specific item

 http://127.0.0.1:5000/items/<int:id>

-method = GET
+Method = GET

-this endpoint is used to view an individual item. <int:id> should be replaced with an item id number.
+This endpoint is used to view an individual item. <int:id> should be replaced with an item id number.
 The user must be authenticated and can view all items in the database.
 This is similar to the endpoint that allows users to view a specific character.

 ### Create item